 - a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

-You can stay in the midst of it all in a cozy B&B or lodge.
+You can stay in the midst of it all in a cozy bed and breakfast, hotel, or lodge.
 Be sure to check out the available lodging options!

 The Lake Champlain Region's attractions and events

 The region's attractions transform with the seasons, so there are always new events to enjoy, whether you're traveling as a family, as a couple, or with friends.
 For those who enjoy history there are a variety of events, including those at historic Fort Ticonderoga.

 Visit NY's Adirondack Coast and catch a play reading, live music, a history lecture, or a battle reenactment along the lakeshore.